blue-mariposa/qr-code-component/README.md

 ## Overview

 This project was built with accessibility in mind.
 Did research on suitable tags and attributes that would be accessible to screen readers.
-The project made provision for two screen widths but i added a 720px width to make it responsive at that scrren size.
-Decided to use main and section tags instead of div tag beacasue divs and spans annot be read by screen readers.
+Decided to use main and section tags instead of div tag beacasue divs and spans cannot be read by screen readers.

 ### Screenshot